emastho/vixenydocs/src/routes/library/wrap/+page.md

   .debugLast();
 ```

+#### Practical Use

+- **Development**: Helps in understanding and debugging the internal state of
+  petitions during development.
+- **Error Tracking**: Useful for tracking and resolving issues in the request
+  handling logic.

 ### exclude

-The exclude method in the `wrap` framework is a powerful feature that allows
-developers to dynamically remove one or more petitions based on their paths from
+Dynamically removes one or more petitions based on their paths from an existing
-an existing `wrap` instance.
-This functionality is particularly useful for
-managing different configurations and routes dynamically, adapting to various
-operational needs without reconstructing the entire `wrap`.
+wrap instance.

-#### How It Works:
+#### Functionality

-- `exclude` removes the specified paths from the current wrap instance before
+- Dynamic Removal: Removes specified paths from the current wrap instance.
-  the application of any global path prefixes such as those set by startWith.
+- Pre-path Adjustment: Removes paths before applying any global path prefixes.

+#### Usage Example

 ```typescript
 import { wrap } from "vixeny";